-It’s common knowledge that if we don’t take time just for us, to rest, recuperate, and relax we will become prone to bouts of stress, depression, anxiety and illness.
-Yet it’s surprising that even though we are surrounded by a world of convenience, we still lack the time to recover from the hours spent exerting our energies at work.
+It’s common knowledge that if we don’t take time to rest, recuperate, and relax, we are prone to bouts of stress, depression, anxiety, and illness.
+Yet it’s surprising that even though a world of convenience surrounds us, we still lack time to recover from the hours spent exerting our energies at work.

-The reason for this is that there is a very big difference between blowing off steam and relaxing.
-The former is temporary and although it feels good has no health benefits.
-The latter, however, can be practised long term, and carries with it long-lasting, positive health effects.
+The reason for this is that there is a huge difference between blowing off steam and relaxing.
+The former is temporary, and although it feels good has no health benefits.
+The latter, however, can be practiced long term and carries with it long-lasting, positive health effects.

 How Meditation Will Benefit You

 Meditation and work might seem like two things that fall on opposite ends of the spectrum, but when combined, the results are immensely positive.